 - First mover advantage.
 With two product candidates in late stage clinical development, we believe we are currently the clinically most advanced company working on inner ear therapeutics.
 We believe that AM-101 and AM-111 are the only drug candidates that have demonstrated positive efficacy in randomized placebo-controlled clinical trials in acute inner ear tinnitus and acute inner ear hearing loss.
 As a result, we believe we will be the first to market with FDA or EMA-approved products for these indications. - Barriers to entry.
 Our products are protected not only through intellectual property rights but also by the orphan drug status granted to AM-111 as well as by the know-how across several disciplines that is required to formulate and reliably deliver drugs to the inner ear.
-Our proprietory gel formulation, its manufacturing and its application are part of our intellectual property, know-how and competitive advantage. - n Efficient commercialization.
+Our proprietary gel formulation, its manufacturing and its application are part of our intellectual property, know-how and competitive advantage.
+In addition, we believe that our intellectual property broadly directed to polymer-based formulations for the treatment of middle or inner ear disorders will serve as barriers to entry beyond our current products. - n Efficient commercialization.
 Given that the market for our therapeutic product candidates can be efficiently accessed through a limited number of specialist ENT physicians and specialist neurotologists, we intend to build our own sales force in order to commercialize these products in the United States and key European markets. - Experienced management.
 Having been focused on developing therapeutic products for inner ear indications for over a decade, we believe that our senior management provides us with significant capabilities.
 Our Chief Executive Officer and founder, Thomas Meyer, has played several pivotal roles in our development and evolution.
 Prior to Auris Medical, he was the CEO of Disetronic, a fast growing Swiss diabetes care company sold to Roche in 2003.
 Other key members of our management team bring significant experience in clinical, product and business development in biopharmaceutical companies.